eclipse-edc/Connector/docs/developer/management-domains/management-domains.md

 - `DatasetResolverImpl` will be refactored to handle `Asset` catalog subtypes and return a `Catalog` with the appropriate `distribution` and `service` properties derived from the contained `DataAddress`.
 Note that identifiers should be deterministically generated.
-- `JsonObjectFromDatasetTransformer` service will be refactored to delegate serialization of `Catalog` subtypes.
+- `JsonObjectFromDatasetTransformer` will be refactored to delegate serialization of `Catalog` subtypes.

 ### 3.2.
 Federated Catalog Crawler